Mouseover to find out more

 The only stallion in over a century to sire winners of the 2,000 Guineas and Oaks in his first crop.
 He also sired the runners-up in the Derby and the St Leger.

-He’s the only stallion to have sired three Group-winning juveniles at a single Royal Ascot meeting.
+He’s the first stallion to have sired three Stakes-winning juveniles at a single Royal Ascot meeting.

 A New masterpiece